mnsekh111/soft-eng-works/HW2/README.md

 2. #### Observer pattern
 	> Observer pattern is used when multiple objects need to be notified when the state of a particular object (which they are observing) changes.
 This is just like broadcasting a change to the listeners.
 Thus Observer pattern is suitable whenever there is a one to many relationship between an observable object and observer objects.

-	This pattern allows to delegate all "view" functionality to decoupled and distinct Observer objects.
-The Observer pattern captures the lion's share of the Model-View-Controller architecture.

 	**Example**
     ```java